Have you thought about subscribing? It's free. seths.blog/subscribe

 Creativity matters more than ever, and each of us is being called on to be a Creative.
 A professional, able to conjure original thought on command.

 We tweet, we run meetings, we write.
 We invent and share ideas.
 Mostly, we’re in a race to find our voice, change the culture and make an impact that we can be proud of.

 Along the way, we’ve also been brainwashed into believing that creativity is a gift, something mysterious that the muse hands to a few select people.
 We’re not to look at it too closely or it might disappear.

 Creative is a choice.

-The book ships November 2020.
-You can pre-order from Amazon or your favorite Indy by clicking here.
+An instant bestseller.
+You can order from Amazon or your favorite Indy by clicking here.